raspibo/ibt2/README.md

 - write your name and, optionally, a note
 - rinse and repeat

 It's recommended to login with username **admin** and password **ibt2**, go to your personal page and change the password, if you've just installed ibt2.
-The *admin* user can grant super cow powers to any other user.
+The *admin* user can change some global settings and also grant super cow powers to any other user.

 For the notes, you can use the [Markdown](https://daringfireball.net/projects/markdown/) syntax.